Avalors/RISC-V-Team2/README.md

 We are team 2 (H.A.D.E.S), each with distinct roles for the coursework (we had different roles for lab4, single cycle, pipelining, cache, branch prediction):
   - Elson Tho: completing full RISC-V instruction set by editing the control unit, ALU & register file, instruction memory, testing & verification, MUX, pipelining, f1_lights, made the new top file for the pipeline branch
   - Ahmed Hamid: program counter, sign extension, ROM, instruction memory, control unit, data memory (assembly, module & testbench), pipelining (forwarding, flushing, stalling; hazard unit), PDF
-  - Antoine Divet: top module and testbench, assembly instructions (xor, or, counter), doit script, data memory, cache, admin work (README, team statements, logbooks)
+  - Antoine Divet: top module and testbench, assembly instructions (xor, or, counter), doit script, data memory, cache (1-set and 2-set), admin work (README, team statements, logbooks), branch prediction
-  - Jihwan Shin: foundations of instruction memory, sign extension (I-type), PDF
+  - Jihwan Shin: building the initial instruction memory, initial sign extension (I-type, B-type) and their testbenches, PDF testbench

 There was a lot of teamwork evolved, so despite some members focused on their own role, they also helped out others.